Having worked with fish most of my life, I have a strong desire to help others to be successful in the hobby.

 Types of Filtration

-This filtration method makes the water look better but does not remove dissolved wastes or harmful chemicals such as ammonia or nitrites.
+Mechanical filtration refers to the process that removes solid particles from the water.
+This filtration method makes the water look better but does not remove dissolved wastes or harmful chemicals, such as ammonia or nitrites.

-Biological filters take advantage of beneficial bacteria that break down ammonia and nitrite and convert it into a less toxic nitrates.
+Biological filters take advantage of beneficial bacteria that break down ammonia and nitrite and convert it into less toxic nitrates.